MichelDucartier/ada-jekyll/index.md

 -->

+### Tiny description of what was done on the original paper ?

 ## Unraveling the threads of cinematic success

 Is a movie's success etched in box office gold and revenue, or does it reside in the hearts of viewers and the pens of critics?
 While blockbusters rake in the cash, they represent just a sliver of the film universe.